-In addition to patient-oriented research, we have a very active basic science program utilizing patient-derived samples as well as innovative cell-culture and animal models focused on translating what we learn from patients into new approaches to treat or prevent ILD.
+In addition to patient-oriented research, we have a very active, basic science program utilizing patient-derived samples as well as innovative cell-culture and animal models focused on translating what we learn from patients into new approaches to treat or prevent Interstitial Lung Disease (ILD).
 Currently funded/active projects include:

 - Pulmonary fibrosis at single-cell resolution.
 These studies use lung tissue samples from patients with ILD and cutting-edge technologies that allow us to analyze the gene expression programs of individual cells in order to identify key factors that drive the fibrotic process in ILD lungs.

 - Thromboxane-prostanoid receptor in pulmonary fibrosis.
 These studies are investigating the role of reactive oxygen species and signaling through the thromboxane-prostanoid receptor as a potential treatment for ILD.

 - Herpesvirus infection and immune dysregulation in pulmonary fibrosis.
 These studies are using an animal model of viral infection to investigate the role of adaptive immunity in lung fibrosis.